cbirdlab/radBARCODER/README.md

 This will create mildly filtered `*RG.bam` files for each individual.
 These alignment maps are used in downstream processing.
 You should view the alignment maps with [IGV](https://software.broadinstitute.org/software/igv/download) or an equivalent `bam` viewer to ensure that mapping and filtering were successful.
 Artifacts to look for are reads with too many SNPs (inappropriate alignment score threshold), large insertions at the beginning or ends of reads (adapter and barcode seqs not successfully trimmed), general sloppiness, etc.  If your reads were not originally 151 bp, you will probably need to change the alignment settings in the `config.4.all` file and rerun mapping.

-#### 5. `radBARCODER bam2GENO` Create consensus sequences for each individual's reads mapped to the reference genome and mask areas with no coverage using `bam2gen`
+#### 5. `radBARCODER bam2GENO` Create consensus sequences for each individual's reads mapped to the reference genome and mask areas with no coverage

 *Dependencies*: [`parallel`](https://www.gnu.org/software/parallel/) [`bedtools`](https://github.com/arq5x/bedtools2/releases) [`samtools`](https://www.htslib.org/)  [`bcftools`](https://samtools.github.io/bcftools/bcftools.html) (fyi, all are required by `ddocent`, so you should have these installed if you made it to this step)